Doctors Note Logo

 Canker sore won’t heal?
 Why your mouth is inflamed + medical next steps

-Start with a soft brush, SLS-free toothpaste, avoiding acidic or spicy foods, salt or baking soda rinses, and OTC numbing or protective gels, but see a dentist or doctor if pain limits eating, sores enlarge or look unusual, you have fever or weight loss, or a sore persists past 2 to 3 weeks since you may need labs, celiac screening, prescription steroids, or rarely a biopsy.
-There are several factors to consider, including look-alikes like thrush, lichen planus, and rare cancer warning signs; see complete details and next steps below.
+See a dentist or doctor if: pain limits eating, sores enlarge or look unusual, you have fever or weight loss, or a sore persists past 2–3 weeks.
+You may need labs, celiac screening, prescription steroids, or rarely a biopsy.
+Also consider look-alikes like thrush, lichen planus, or rare oral cancer warning signs.

 answer background